muratk5n/thirdwave/en/README.md

 Just teasing the Canadians..
 Good people..
 The Shat is Canadian, most do not know.
 D. Sutherland, Leslie Nielsen, Jim Carrey, lota actors.
-US is already invaded by Canadian actors.
+I guess US is already invaded by Canadian actors.

 ---